stophecom/scrt-link/README.md

 This project is set up as a monorepo.
 In the `/apps` folder we store the website application, in `packages` the common libraries.

-The other apps, like the slack app and the browser extensions may be ported eventually.

 ```bash

 # Install dependencies